UmaMaheswari248/flask-app/README.md

 flask-app contains information about how to write API's using flask frame work in python.

-It mainly discuss about How to write API's using Get and POST methods.
+It mainly discuss about How to write API's using GET and POST methods.

 #### Usage